Alex-Kalinin-jr/python_bootcamp/day_05/README.md

 - run the server by ***python3 credentials.py***
 - in another terminal run **python3 tests.py***

-## Simple server for mp3-files storing
+## Simple server for mp3-files storing on Flask

 - to run server in development mode:<br>
   ***python3 first_steps.py***<br>